ahmedmaher05/LLG-MP/README.md

 * Ability to fetch songs lyrics by song name & singer name then show it on either local media or remote media from youtube/yesmovies (clickable & translatable)
 * Ability to import subtitles file and append it to either local media or remote media from youtube/yesmovies videos (clickable & translatable)
 * Ability to save new words/phrases along with their translation , local media path/remote media url and time of occurence in the media file

-## what can i do with LLG Media Player ?
-* You can use it as a regular media player much like vlc
-* Browse pc for a subtitles file to be appended to youtube / yesmovies videos
-* Search and fetch lyrics while playing youtube songs with controls over the video through keyboard buttons
-* Browse PC for subtitles file and append it to local media / youtube video / yesmovies video
-* Refer to new words/expressions in savedWords view
-* Download subtitles files (by either media hash or specifying movie/series name) and append them to either local media file or youtube/yesmovies videos .

 ## How to use LLG Media Player ?
 * As a regular user : download and install the latest release from this <a href="https://github.com/engMaher/LLG-MP/releases">link</a> which complies with your operation system type/architecture [currently only windows 64-bit is supported]